Adaptive sparse group LASSO in quantile regression: Adaptive weights calculation

 \section{Adaptive weights calculation}

 The objective of this section is to introduce different alternatives for the calculation of weights in the adaptive framework.
-The intuitive idea is to find a way to substitute $\tilde{\beta}$, the solution from the unpenalized model, unfeasible in high-dimensional scenarios, in the calculation of the adaptive weights.
+The intuitive idea is to find a way to substitute $\tilde{\beta}$, the solution from the unpenalized model, unfeasible in high dimensional scenarios, in the calculation of the adaptive weights.
 This problem will be faced making use of two dimensionality reduction techniques, principal component analysis (PCA) and partial least squares (PLS).
-The proposed weight calculation alternatives can be used both in high-dimensional and low-dimensional scenarios.
-It is worth remarking that these alternatives can be applied not only to the ASGL algorithm, but also to other adaptive-based algorithms.
+The proposed weight calculation alternatives can be used both in high dimensional and low dimensional scenarios.
+It is worth highlighting that these alternatives can be applied not only to the ASGL algorithm, but also to other adaptive based algorithms.